lawrywill/data-512-a1/README.md

 * __pageview_mobile_views__: mobile view count pulled from Pageviews API (sum of mobile web + mobile app views)

 ## Known issues & other considerations
 * The Legacy Pagecount API only provides data from December 2007 to July 2016, while the Pageviews API provides data from July 2015 to the present.
+Data overlaps between the two from July 2015 to July 2016.
 * Data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not - this leads to systematically lower view counts in the Pageview data.
-* Data from the Legacy Pagecount API and the Pageview API overlaps between July 2015 and July 2016.
-In the visualization, rather than summing them up and double-counting the views, I have chosen to show only the Pageview data rather than the Legacy Pagecount data.
-The Pageview data is preferable since it excludes web spiders/crawlers.
+* The last month of Pagecount data (July 2016) looks like it's only partial data, as it has far lower views than the preceding months.
+For completeness, I haven't removed it, but it looks like an anomaly in the graph.